Ireland (Republic of Ireland)

 Visit Book of Kells!

-Book of Kells for me is the coolest place to visit in Dublin, simply because I have never seen any other place like this.
+Visiting Book of Kells is among top things to do in Dublin, simply because I have never seen any other place like this.
 It’s a “must see” on the itinerary of all visitors to Dublin.
 A 9th-century gospel manuscript Book of Kells is located in Trinity College and 18th century Old Library.

 After busy city centre, you can take a walk along the river to see another interesting part of the city – Dublin Port.
 It is Ireland’s premier port, handling almost 50% of all trade in the Republic of Ireland.
 One of the most beautiful aspects of Dublin is Samuel Beckett Bridge (photo below) – created by Spanish architect who designed bridge of the James Joyce as well.